 Hey, Wattpad peeps!
-If you like free stuff, you can subscribe to my newsletter at jackheath.com.au for some action-packed -- and sometimes gruesome -- ebooks.
+I'm not here much anymore, but if you like free stuff, you can subscribe to my newsletter at jackheathwriter.com for some action-packed -- and sometimes gruesome -- ebooks.
 Just saying.

-I wrote The Cut Out, 500 Minutes Of Danger series and eighteen other action-packed thrillers for young people, which have been shortlisted for multiple awards and published in several languages around the world.
+I wrote Hangman, 300 Minutes Of Danger and thirty other action-packed thrillers, which have been shortlisted for multiple awards and published in several languages around the world.

 In the course of my research I've trained with firearms, performed street magic, visited morgues and prisons, travelled through Russia and read only books by women for a year.
 When I'm not touring schools, libraries and festivals around the world, I live in Gunghalin.

 1 - Read as diversely and as often as you can.
 Work out what you like, what you don't, and why.